btoksoez/makemore/README.md

 	```
 - batch-normalization (2015 paper from google research team)
 	- normalize preactivation hidden states to be gaussian (can also be backpropagated through), but only at initialization
-		- use bnbias and bngain to change the normalization (shift it)
+		- use bnbias and bngain / gamma and beta to change the normalization (shift it)
-	- usually add to every linear layer a batch normalization layer to stabilize training
+	- usually add to every linear layer or convolutional layer a batch normalization layer to stabilize training
 	- cost of bn: it's normalized with first batch, but next batches are different, but this leads to regularization / data augmentation which is good
+	- to forward single example, for sampling:
+		- calculate bnmean and bnstd over entire training set and use that
+		- or: you can also calculate bnmeans and std during training and use that (to not have extra step after training)
+	- makes biases unnecessary, because we calculate mean and substract it, which means we substract biases
+- why do you need tanh non-linear activation functions after each linear layer?
+	- otherwise multiple linear layers would just collapse to one big linear layer

+## Part 4: Manual Backpropagation
+- objective: implement forward and backward pass without using any PyTorch functions (only tensors)
 -

 ## Definitions to remember
 - Keeping Dimensions: Ensures that the resulting tensor from the sum operation has the same shape as the original tensor, making element-wise operations straightforward.